Breastfeeding is normal and natural

 How we can help

-If you have been subjected to discrimination on the basis of breastfeeding, our team of Australian workplace lawyers and industrial advocates at Discrimination Claims can help.
+If you have experienced discrimination on the basis of breastfeeding or expressing milk, our team of Australian workplace lawyers and industrial advocates at Discrimination Claims can help.

-IMPORTANT: If you have been dismissed from employment because of breastfeeding, you only have 21 days from the date of your dismissal to make a claim, so don’t delay!
+IMPORTANT: If you have been dismissed from employment because of breastfeeding, you only have 21 days from the date of your dismissal to lodge a claim, so don’t delay!

 To connect with us, please follow us on